 Sex addiction is a compulsive urge to engage in sexual activity, thoughts, or fantasies in ways that are detrimental to an individual, his or her family, friends, and/or work.
 It blocks the development of true intimacy in a relationship.
 Sex addiction is also called sexual dependency or sexual compulsivity.
-Just because someone likes to masturbate or to have sex frequently doesn’t necessarily mean that he or she is a sex addict or has a problem.
+Just because someone likes to masturbate or to have sex frequently doesn’t necessarily mean that he or she needs sex addiction recovery or has a problem.

 For the individual who is caught by sexual compulsion, sex has become something other than an intimate expression of loving connectedness.
-The pleasure that is inherently present in orgasm or connection with another has been altered and is being used as a balm, an escape, a distraction, rather than being enjoyed for what it does offer.
+The pleasure that is inherently present in orgasm or connection with another has been altered and is being used as a balm, an escape, a distraction, rather than being enjoyed.

-Sexual addiction does not always result in infidelity to a relationship, nor is all sexual infidelity driven by sex addiction.
-Generally, it is the male of the couple who has an issue with sexual addiction.
+Sexual addictions do not always result in infidelity to a relationship, nor is all sexual infidelity driven by sex addiction.
+Generally, it is the male of the couple who has an issue with sexual addictions.
 However, more and more often women are also having these difficulties.

-The natural urge for sex, the way sex is used for marketing purposes, and the explosion of porn on the Internet have created a “perfect storm” of conditions leading to sex addiction.
-To understand sexual addiction, it can help to understand the impulses and motivations that drive sexual behavior.
+The natural urge for sex, the way sex is used for marketing purposes, and the explosion of porn on the Internet has created the “perfect storm” of conditions leading to sex addiction.
+To understand sexual addiction, it can be helpful to understand the impulses and motivations that drive sexual behavior.

 The Sexual Impulse

 As a human, you have an animal body guided by instinct.
 You also have a reasoning part of your brain that allows you to work with your instinctive responses.
 In its basic and natural form — if there has not been physical or emotional damage along the way — human sexual contact feels good, touching feels good, having an orgasm feels good.
 This is normal and wonderful.
 The natural desire for sex and sexual pleasure is not an enemy.